QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Definition.md

 The supplier offers the following features in the application:

-- A way for the customer to get a representation in which the rainfall of each weatherstation within 50 km of the coastline around the baltic sea is shown. (if the rainfall was more than 10 mm)
+- A way for the customer to get a representation in which the rainfall of each weatherstation within 50 km of the coastline around the baltic sea is shown. (if the rainfall was more than 10 mm);
-- A way for the customer to get a representation in which the temperature and humidity since the most recent midnight of any UNWDMI weather station is shown.
+- A way for the customer to get a representation in which the temperature and humidity since the most recent midnight of any UNWDMI weather station is shown;
-- A map showing weather stations with a colour code depending on the current temperature.
+- A map showing weather stations with a colour code depending on the current temperature;
-- A way for the customer to download data of the last 6 months in an Excel (files contain either a day, a week or a month of information)
+- A way for the customer to download data of the last 6 months in an Excel (files contain either a day, a week or a month of information).

 These features offer an intuitive and cockpit-like feeling to the application, enabling users to easily access detailed information on current weather data as well as weather data from any period in the last 6 months.